 1. Rytr — Best Free AI Writing Tool Overall

-Rytr offers the most generous free plan of any serious AI writing tool.
-You get 10,000 characters per month — enough to write 3-4 full blog posts — with access to all 40+ writing templates, all tone options, and the Chrome extension.
+Rytr offers the most generous permanent free plan of any serious AI writing tool.
+You get 10,000 characters per month — enough to write 3-4 short blog sections or several social/email pieces — with access to all 40+ writing templates, all 20+ pre-programmed tone options, and the Chrome extension.
 No credit card required.

 Free plan includes: